A forecast of the sensitivity of the DALI Experiment to Galactic axion dark matter: Methods

 where $K$ is a constant to scale the axion spectrum such that the total axion signal power $P_\phi = \int_{-\infty}^{\infty} S_\phi(\nu) \mathrm{d} \nu$ equals the expected quantity \cite{Sikivie:1983ip}.
 It can be shown that Eq. \ref{Eq_8} implies an axion FWHM equal to

 where the function $W_b$ is the $b$th branch of the Lambert $W$ function.
-By defining $\sigma_\ell^r = (R_\ell^r)^{-1}$ and $\delta_\ell^r = D_\ell^r (\sigma_\ell^r)^{2}$, it can be shown that each bin $\delta_\ell^r$ of the rebinned spectrum is a random value drawn from an independent Gaussian distribution whose mean will be nonzero in the case that a power excess is present, and zero otherwise.
+By defining $\sigma_\ell^r = (R_\ell^r)^{-1}$ and $\delta_\ell^r = D_\ell^r (\sigma_\ell^r)^{2}$, it can be shown that each bin $\delta_\ell^r$ of the rebinned spectrum is a random value drawn from an independent Gaussian distribution whose mean will be nonzero in the case that a power excess is present, and zero otherwise, in the absence of filter-induced correlations.
 The standard deviation will be $\sigma_\ell^r$ regardless of the presence of a power excess.

 The weights to calculate the grand spectrum can be obtained by integrating $S_\phi(\nu)$ over portions with the width of a rebinned spectrum bin; hence we define for all $q = 1, \ldots, K_g$

 as a measure of the axion power contained in each rebinned bin given a misalignment $\delta \nu_r$, which can take any value in the interval $-z K_r \Delta \nu_b \le \delta \nu_r \le (1-z) K_r \Delta \nu_b$ for $0 \le z \le 1$.
 The weights $\bar{L}_q$ are calculated by taking the average of $L_q \left ( \delta \nu_r \right )$ over all defined values of $\delta \nu_r$.
 This interval and ultimately the values of the weights depend on the choice of $z$, which is selected so that the value of the sum $\sum_q L_q / K_g$ is larger than what would be obtained if the limits of the sum were shifted by 1 up or down for all values of $\delta \nu_r$.